mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/legal-notices/index.md

 D2iQ, Mesosphere, Konvoy, Kommander, and Kaptain are registered trademarks of D2iQ, Inc.

-Amazon Web Services, AWS, AWS CloudFront, CloudFront, Elastic Compute Cloud, Amazon EC2, EC2, Elastic Load Balancer, ELB, and related graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks, or trade dress of Amazon Web Services in the U.S. and/or other countries.
+Amazon Web Services, AWS, AWS CloudFront, CloudFront, Elastic Compute Cloud, Amazon EC2, EC2, Elastic Load Balancer, ELB, and related graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks, or trade dress of Amazon Web Services in the U.S. and other countries.

 Ansible, CentOS, CoreOS, RHEL, Red Hat Enterprise Linux, and RHCE are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.